Technology

 Nokia has won a deal from Deutsche Bahn to test automated rail operation using standalone 5G, as the industry works towards upgrading from the ageing GSM-R standard.

 The test will see empty driverless trains shunted around a section of track near Bergedorf Station in Hamburg, using 5G to control the rolling stock.
-Track-side equipment will communicate with kit installed on the trains themselves.
+Trackside equipment will communicate with the kit installed on the trains themselves.
 The test falls under the Digitale S-Bahn Hamburg project, which aims to roll out highly automated trains on a 23-kilometre section of track in the Hamburg area by 2021.
 Highly automated means there will be drivers on board, but mainly for safety and oversight.
 The trains will do the hard work.

 “We are very pleased to be Deutsche Bahn’s partner, bringing digital technology to the forefront of the Hamburg S-Bahn network and rail system.
-Together, we have worked to research, develop and deliver the world’s first 5G-based communication system for automated rail operation, an important milestone towards the Future Rail Mobile Communication System (FRMCS) and a major step in making Industry 4.0 a reality,” said Kathrin Buvac, president of Nokia Enterprise and chief strategy officer, in a statement.
+Together, we have worked to research, develop, and deliver the world’s first 5G-based communication system for automated rail operation, an important milestone towards the Future Rail Mobile Communication System (FRMCS) and a major step in making Industry 4.0 a reality,” said Kathrin Buvac, president of Nokia Enterprise and chief strategy officer, in a statement.

 5G is being pitched as the technology to underpin FRMCS, a single, global standard for railway comms.

 There is more to FRMCS than driverless trains.
-According to a Nokia white paper earlier this year, it could help to support IoT connectivity for the purposes of predictive maintenance, which of course promises to improve safety and reduce delays.
+According to a Nokia white paper earlier this year, it could help to support IoT connectivity for the purposes of predictive maintenance, which, of course, promises to improve safety and reduce delays.
 Video surveillance is another potential application, as is communication services for rail passengers, of course.
-It is also expected to give railway staff access to more information thereby helping to improve the customer experience.
+It is also expected to give railway staff access to more information, thereby helping to improve the customer experience.

 In short: the digital transformation of railway operations.